 Status and opportunities for organic farming in Andhra Pradesh

-Andhra Pradesh is a state with a highly diverse agricultural production system with long coastlines, diverse agro-climatic zones, diverse lands, natural vegetation, and farmers who work hard and have an innovative minds thus organic possibilities have unlimited possibilities.
-Farming methods without affecting existing food production.
-The state has the potential to adopt organic farming and the government is planning carefully to take advantage of current opportunities.
+Andhra Pradesh has a highly diverse agricultural production system with long coastlines, diverse agro-climatic zones, diverse lands, natural vegetation, and farmers who work hard and have an innovative mind; thus, organic possibilities have unlimited possibilities—farming methods without affecting food production.
+The state has the potential to adopt organic farming, and the government is planning carefully to take advantage of current opportunities.

-Mango is being grown organically in some areas in Srikalam, and Krishna districts.
-Similarly, Coffee in Visakhapatnam district, Soapnut, Amla, and medicinal plants in Prakasham districts are grown organically.
+Mango is being grown organically in some areas in Srikalam and Krishna districts.
+Similarly, Coffee in the Visakhapatnam district, Soapnut, Amla, and medicinal plants in the Prakasham district are grown organically.

 In Andhra Pradesh, tribal and forest areas are areas where cultivation is already underway without the use of chemicals and government.
 The aim is to convert them into organic areas and to plant medicinal, aromatic, and planting crops there as part of the area’s farming system.

 Andhra Pradesh Organic Development Board (APODB)

 The Andhra Pradesh Organic Development Board (APODB) will be set up with the primary objective of promoting the organic farming system in the state.
 APODB will coordinate with adequate human resources, bring scattered organic activity under one roof, and lead the organic farming movement in Andhra Pradesh.
 APODB will liaise with all stakeholders for the overall promotion of organic farming.